-The Pharm.D. curriculum extends over four years, includes biomedical sciences, pharmaceutical sciences, social, behavioral, and administrative pharmacy sciences, and clinical sciences, and includes a longitudinal course.
+The Pharm.D. curriculum extends over four years, includes biomedical sciences, pharmaceutical sciences, social, behavioral, administrative pharmacy sciences, clinical sciences, and includes a longitudinal course of study in professional pharmacy development.
+NEOMED's Doctor of Pharmacy curriculum emphasizes a wide range of experiential learning opportunities regionally, nationally, and even internationally.

-All candidates must complete the pre-professional pre-requisite coursework prior to matriculation to NEOMED as a first-year (P1) Doctor of Pharmacy student.
+All candidates must complete the pre-professional pre-requisite coursework prior to matriculation to NEOMED as a first year (P1) Doctor of Pharmacy student.
 Candidates with pre-requisite coursework in-progress who are making progress toward timely completion are encouraged to apply for admission via the Pharmacy College Application Service (PharmCAS) at www.pharmcas.org.
 Candidates with questions about pre-professional prerequisites are encouraged to speak with NEOMED admission counseling staff.

-Required Pre-professional (Pre-requisite) Courses for All Pharmacy Admission Pathways
+Required Pre-professional (Prerequisite) Courses for All Pharmacy Admission Pathways

-Required Pre-professional Courses Semester Credit (Semester Hours) Hours Required Anatomy & Physiology course 3 Microbiology course 3 Biology and Other Life Sciences course 8 sequence with labs Note: Students in curricular programs that do not require a two course Biological Science sequence may substitute an upper division Biological Sciences course for the second course in the sequence.
+Required Pre-professional Courses Semester Credit (Semester Hours) Hours Required Anatomy & Physiology course 3 Microbiology course 3 Biology and Other Life Sciences course sequence with labs 8 Note: Students in curricular programs that do not require a two course Biological Science sequence may substitute an upper division Biological Sciences course for the second course in the sequence.
 In this case the requirement will be 7 hours and the second lab waived.
 Courses such as cell biology or genetics are recommended.
 The 60-hour total requirement remains in effect.
-8 Inorganic (General) Chemistry course sequence 8 with labs Organic Chemistry course sequence with labs 8 General Physics course 3 Biochemistry course 3 Calculus course 3 Statistics/Medical Statistics course 3 Composition course sequence 6 Note: Students in curriculum that uses the writing across the curriculum approach where composition is not offered may substitute 6 hours or writing intensive coursework as designated by their university or two English courses.
+Inorganic (General) Chemistry course sequence with labs 8 Organic Chemistry course sequence with labs 8 General Physics course (either algebra or calculus-based physics will suffice) 3 Biochemistry course 3 College Algebra or higher mathematics course (such as algebra, trigonometry/pre-calculus, or calculus course) 3 Statistics/Medical Statistics course 3 Composition course sequence 6 Note: Students in curriculum that uses the writing across the curriculum approach where composition is not offered may substitute 6 hours or writing intensive coursework as designated by their university or two English courses.
 General Education and/or Additional Science 12 Total 60